Skip to content

 Metrics

 Metric collection in radiate is interwoven into every aspect of the evolutionary process.
 It uses the Kahan summation algorithm paired with Welford's one-pass online algorithm for fast, accurate, and numerically stable computation of statistics.
 All of this combined provides robust and reliable metric tracking throughout the evolutionary process.
-Using the MetricSet (a collection of independent Metrics) we can collect a whole host statistics that span the entire evolutionary process allowing us to gain deep insights into the evolutionary dynamics.
+Using the MetricSet (a collection of independent Metrics) we can collect a whole host of statistics that span the entire evolutionary process allowing us to gain deep insights into the evolutionary dynamics.

 MetricSet